ivan-markov-666/selenium-custom-java-frame/README.md

 Because sometimes we will need to upload files, there is a folder where we can put those files.
 The folder is located in "uploads".
 Of course, you can use any other folder on your machine.

 ### WebDriver
-You can put the WebDrivers into the "drivers" folder.
-Whenever you need to update the WebDrivers - put the new versions in that folder.
-Suppose you need to add a new browser to the frame.
-In that case, you need to add the WebDriver to this folder and add the browser name into the "src/main/java/configuration/Configuration.java" class (review the class for more details), then you need to add the new if-else statement into the "src/test/java/base/BaseTestClass.java" class to add WebDriver code related to the browser (review the class for more details).
+This framework uses **WebDriverManager** for automatic browser driver management.
+WebDriverManager automatically downloads and configures the correct driver version for your installed browser.
+You don't need to manually download chromedriver.exe, geckodriver.exe, or manage driver paths.

+**How it works:**
+- WebDriverManager automatically detects your browser version
+- Downloads the compatible driver version
+- Caches drivers for future use
+- No manual configuration needed

+**To add a new browser:**
+1. Add the browser name to the "src/main/java/configuration/Configuration.java" class
+2. Add the corresponding WebDriverManager setup and driver initialization in "src/test/java/base/BaseTestClass.java"
+3. WebDriverManager will handle the rest automatically

+**Note:** The framework is configured to use WebDriverManager by default (`useSystemPropertyForBrowserDriver = "no"` in Configuration.java).
+If you prefer manual driver management, set this value to "yes" and follow the traditional setup process.

 ### Screenshots
 The automation frame has a mechanism to generate a screenshot when something goes wrong or when some test fails.
 The generated screenshot can be found in the "screenshots" folder.
 Don't forget to refresh the folder from the IDE because the files will not appear.